calvh3/Simulated-Annealing-Sudoku/README.md

 ## Simulated-Annealing-Sudoku

 # Introduction
-Example of a simulated annealing solver written in c++.
+Example of a simulated annealing solver written in C++.
+I used this project as a way of refamiliarising myself with C++ and learning about simulated annealing.
+For the purpose of solving sudokus better approaches exist, for example backtracking.
+However, this is a demonstration that even a straightforward heuristic alogrithm like simulated annealing can solve seamingly hard problems.

 # Algorithm Overview